What is the Manitoba First Nations School System?

 4) During the transition phase, MFNERC will conduct a human resource assessment, school facility audit, and education funding arrangement analysis.

-5) The First Nation will sign a Delegation Agreement with MFNERC and ISC a minimum of nine months prior to the next academic year
+5) The First Nation will sign a Delegation Agreement with MFNERC and ISC before the next academic year.

 What are the eligibility criteria?